We all know this famous quote by Hippocrates “Let food be thy medicine and medicine be thy food.”

 Everyone is becoming more conscious of how food affects their health and awareness of the negative aspects of industrial farming is increasing.

 Detoxification and Healing

 If you want to allow your body its full potential to grow, heal and tap into life energy then going organic makes perfect sense.
 Using organic produce alongside a Herbal DETOX program is the ideal combination to get a quality natural internal body cleanse.
 By using herbs to enhance your body’s natural detox processes and by eating organic produce alongside you can potentially double the healing micronutrient levels in your body.
 This can encourage rapid healing and cleansing simultaneously.

 We highly recommend going organic if you want the best health results from a detox or weight loss products like those in the Ultimate Herbal Health Program.

 Organic food is produced by farmers who focus on using reusable resources.
 Foods are grown on small, family-run farms, and in order to conserve the soil and water so as to ensure environmental quality for future generations.
 Organic food production emphasizes sustainability such as conservation of water and soil, environmental concerns, reusable resources, and eliminating the use of harmful pesticides and chemicals in food.

 Pesticides, due to their intensive use and their peculiar chemical features, can persist in the environment and enter the food chain, thus representing an environmental risk for the ecosystems and human health.
 (7)

-Over 66% of commercially sprayed produce have pesticides present when they sit on the supermarket shelves.
-Tests were performed on produce available on the American market and the results were staggering.
+Over 66% of commercially sprayed produce has pesticides present when they sit on the supermarket shelves.
+Tests were performed on the produce available on the American market and the results were staggering.
 Nearly two-thirds of the 3,015 produce samples tested by the U.S. Department of Agriculture in 2013 contained pesticide residues – a surprising finding in the face of soaring consumer demand for food without agricultural chemicals.